mpope9/beautiful-jekyll/_posts/2018-09-16-AndroidPotions.md

 tags: [android, java, elixir, erlang, september, 2018]
 ---

 My eyes snap open.
-The room is dark and my blackout curtains are flappin in the wind, who is finding a new home through the open window.
+The room is dark and the wind, who has sauntered into my room finding a new home, is flagging the backout curtains wildly.
 A cold chill is running down my spine.
 I had a dream, an Android that learned alchemy.
 I must teach it how to `mix` potions.
 How to share its cookies with Elixir.
 There is work to be done.

 To get started, we'll build an addition calculator that only accepts `x + y`.
 A simple GenServer<sup>[[1]](https://hexdocs.pm/elixir/GenServer.html)</sup> will work wonderfully for our example.
 Plugging this into a `mix` project and a `Supervisor` to register its name locally as `:calculator` is quite easy<sup>[[2]](https://hexdocs.pm/elixir/Supervisor.html#content)</sup>.